-Due to the European operations utilising excess capacity in certain Russian assets that are geographically close to the European region, a portion of the depreciation charge of C197 (2010: C50) relating to the Russian assets has been allocated to the European segment to take account of this.
+Due to the European operations utilising excess capacity in certain Russian assets that are geographically close to the European region, a portion of the depreciation charge of C197 (2011: C50) relating to the Russian assets has been allocated to the European segment to take account of this.

-1 Paragraph 23 of IFRS 8 requires disclosures of interest revenue and expense even if not included in the measure of segment profit and loss.
+1 IFRS8p23 requires disclosures of interest revenue and expense even if not included in the measure of segment profit and loss.
 This disclosure has not been included in the illustrative because these balances are not allocated to the segments.

-IFRS8p23,24, Assets1 28(c)
+IFRS8p23, p24, p28(c)